Wax Melt Kit Instructions

-Choose one of the fragrance oils, pour it into the molten wax and stir thoroughly using your spatula or thermometer.
+Choose one of the fragrance oils, pour half a bottle into the molten wax and stir thoroughly using your spatula or thermometer.
 Once well mixed, slowly pour the combined wax and fragrance into three of the clamshells you prepared earlier dividing the mixture evenly between all each one.

 Now let your melts cool down for at least five hours before moving them.
 You can now repeat steps two and three with your remaining wax and fragrance.

 *Note: you will have half a bottle of each fragrance remaining, hold onto these as you can use them next time you purchase wax to make melts.

 Step 4: Finishing the melts

 Once completely set, gently close the lid on each of your clamshells and allow them to harden overnight so that they become completely solidified.
 Once completely set, you can peel the backing off the warning label and apply this to the underside of your melts.